wiseman-timelord/Chat-Gradio-Linux/README.md

 - The scripts MUST use unified memory, so as to do the processing on the selected card, while loading models to system memory.
 There will be no requirement for calculating how many layers to load to the GPU, we will assume that the models will load on the system memory available. optimizing functions/processes that were simplified for removal of the calculations.

 ### Notation
-- In-short Ubuntu 24.10 has allowed me to install, "RX 470" as main with "1060 3GB" as compute for cuda, with no issues, thanks to help from [X-Grok](www.x.com).
+- Unified Memory and Cuda - In-short Ubuntu 24.10 has allows to install, "RX 470" as main with "1060 3GB" as compute for cuda, with no issues, thanks to help from [X-Grok](www.x.com).